NotAKidoS/NAK_CVR_Mods/VisualCloneFix/README.md

 Using the Visual Clone should be faster than the default Head Hiding & Shadow Clones, but will add a longer hitch on initial avatar load.

+**NOTE:** The Visual Clone is still an experimental feature that was temporarily removed in [ChilloutVR 2024r175 Hotfix 1](https://abinteractive.net/blog/chilloutvr_2024r175_hotfix_1), so there may be bugs or issues with it.

 ---

 Here is the block of text where I tell you this mod is not affiliated with or endorsed by ABI.